-- Preparing an individual to obtain employment by preparing a resume, applications, training and interviewing skills, and work place expectations and life skills training; - Structured job search under the guidance of a contracted agency or program representative; and - Substance abuse treatment, mental health or rehabilitation activities. - Work Experience includes work associated with the refurbishing of publicly assisted housing if sufficient private sector employment is not available, is a work activity performed in return for cash assistance that provides an individual with an opportunity to acquire the general skills, training, knowledge, and work habits necessary to obtain employment.
+- Work Experience includes work associated with the refurbishing of publicly assisted housing if sufficient private sector employment is not available, is a work activity performed in return for cash assistance that provides an individual with an opportunity to acquire the general skills, training, knowledge, and work habits necessary to obtain employment.
 The Fair Labor Standards Act (FLSA) applies to the assignment of these hours of participation.
 In West Virginia work experience includes: - Joint Opportunities for Independence (JOIN) is a work experience and skill acquisition activity operated primarily in the private sector.
-The work participant continues to receive cash assistance but is participating in a work environment that is much like full-time employment. - Community Work Experience Program (CWEP) is a work experience activity operated in the public and notfor-profit sectors.
-The primary purpose is to provide work experience and training to assist a participant who has limited work experience, is under-employed, or has no immediate employment opportunities.

-- Community Services programs are defined as structured programs with activities in which TANF recipients perform work for the direct benefit of the community under the auspices of public or nonprofit organizations.
+The work participant continues to receive cash assistance but is participating in a work environment that is much like full-time employment. - Community Work Experience Program (CWEP) is a work experience activity operated in the public and not-for-profit sectors.
+The primary purpose is to provide work experience and training to assist a participant who has limited work experience, is under-employed or has no immediate employment opportunities. - Community Services programs are defined as structured programs with activities in which TANF recipients perform work for the direct benefit of the community under the auspices of public or nonprofit organizations.
 These programs are designed to improve the employability of recipients not otherwise able to obtain employment.
-Hours assigned for this activity are governed by the FLSA. - Vocational Education Training is comprised of educational programs that are directly related to the preparation of individuals for employment in current or emerging occupations requiring training including vocational rehabilitation. iob skills training, and associate baccalaureate degree programs.
-For distance learning, countable participation hours only include classes which allow for monitoring of the participant while logged in and summarize what is achieved during the time period engaged.
+Hours assigned for this activity are governed by the FLSA. - Vocational Education Training is comprised of educational programs that are directly related to the preparation of individuals for employment in current or emerging occupations requiring training including vocational skills training, rehabilitation. iob and associate or baccalaureate degree programs.
+For distance learning, countable participation hours only include classes that allow for monitoring of the participant while logged in and summarize what is achieved during the time period engaged.
 Up to one hour of unsupervised homework time for each hour of class time may be counted for participation.
 No additional study hours are counted for this activity unless the study time is completed in a monitored environment at the vocational site and as long as the sum of all homework time reported does not exceed what is recommended by the institution.

-Vocational education may be used to meet the participation requirement for no more than 12 months lifetime. - Providing Child Care Services without payment to an individual who is participating in a Community Service Program is a core activity which allows another TANF recipient to meet their participation requirements in Community Service.
+Vocational education may be used to meet the participation requirement for no more than 12 months lifetime.

+• Providing Child Care Services without payment to an individual who is participating in a Community Service Program is a core activity that allows another TANF recipient to meet their participation requirements in Community Service.
 Participants in this activity should be working closely with a Child Care Agency to obtain certification to become a certified West Virginia Child Care Provider.

 West Virginia allows three activities to be counted as non-core activities in which participation hours are allowed as long as the minimum hours of participation are met in one or more of the core activities.
-For distance learning, countable participation hours only include classes which allow for monitoring of the participant while logged in and summarize what is achieved during the time period engaged.
+Under West Virginia State law, those who are not mandatory under federal law for participation in educational activities may select other educational options that do not meet federal work participation requirements.
+Any WV WORKS participant may elect to participate in any educational activity, regardless of any federal restrictions.
+For distance learning, countable participation hours only include classes that allow for monitoring of the participant while logged in and summarize what is achieved during the time period engaged.
 Up to one hour of unsupervised homework time for each hour of class time may be counted for participation.
-Any additional study time counted for these activities must be monitored onsite and the sum of all homework time reported must not exceed what is recommended by the institution.
+Any additional study time counted for these activities must be monitored on-site and the sum of all homework time reported must not exceed what is recommended by the institution.